Ajay-singh1/VedicDateTime-GSoC/README.md

 1. **`magnitude_of_sol_eclipse(jd, lat, long , alt)`**
    - Computes detailed attributes of a solar eclipse for a given Julian day and location.
-   - Returns: Eclipse type (e.g., total, annular), magnitude, and visibility.
+   - Returns: Calculates the Magnitude of Lunar Eclipse.

 2. **`magnitude_of_lunar_eclipse(jd, lat, long , alt)`**
    - Delivers specifics of a lunar eclipse at a specified time and place.
-   - Returns: Eclipse type (e.g., partial, penumbral) and duration.
+   - Returns: Calculates the Magnitude of Solar Eclipse.

 3. **`planetary_phase_data(jd)`**
    - Fetches positional data (longitude, latitude, speed) for planets on a given Julian day.
    - Returns: A list of celestial coordinates for all major planets.